Marton–New Plymouth line: Southern end: Marton–Manutahi

 The southern portion of the line was conceived as part of the Foxton and Wanganui Railway, which was intended to link the two ports of Foxton and Wanganui with hinterland settlements such as Marton and New Plymouth, and form the first portion of a trunk route between Wellington and Taranaki.
 A tramway had originally been considered for the Rangitikei District, but this plan was abandoned in 1872 and surveys for a railway were undertaken in 1873.
 Contracts were awarded the next year for construction, but mass sickness caused work to slow in 1875 and the collapse of a girder during the construction of a bridge over the Whanganui River in 1876 compounded the delays.

 The line from Wanganui to Aramoho opened on 21 January 1878; this became the Wanganui Branch, with Aramoho the junction station on the MNPL.
 The first section of what became the MNPL opened on 17 May 1877, with a rugged line through the valleys of the Whangaehu River and Turakina River to Turakina.
 The route had been chosen due to its cheapness to construct, but its alignment and torturous grades attracted criticism from the day it opened.
 The next section, through easier terrain, opened to Marton on 4 February 1878.
 The remainder of the route of the Foxton and Wanganui Railway became the NIMT from Marton through Palmerston North to Longburn and the Foxton Branch from Longburn to Foxton.

 With the completion of the line south of Wanganui, attention was focused on the line to the north.
 The section from Aramoho to Kai Iwi, including the Westmere Bank, opened on 28 June 1879.
 The Westmere Bank's grade is 1 in 35 (with a peak grade of 1 in 28) and it remains the line's ruling gradient.
-From Kai Iwi, Waitotara was reached on 20 September 1880, Waverley on 23 March 1881, and Manutahi via Patea on 28 August 1883.
+From Kai Iwi, Waitotara was reached on 20 September 1880, Waverley on 23 March 1881, and Manutahi via Pātea on 28 August 1883.
 From this point, construction proceeded to complete the small gap between the southern and northern sections.